 Why do life insurance companies care if I’ve been diagnosed with Costochondritis?

 For the most part, it’s safe to say that most life insurance companies aren’t going to be all that concerned with the fact that an individual has been diagnosed with Costochondritis once it has been determined that the underlying pre-existing medical condition which may be causing you to suffer from this condition isn’t a serious one.

 On its own, Costochondritis is just an inflammation of the cartilage located within the rib cage.
 Usually just affecting the upper ribs which are attached to the breastbone or sternum, which is commonly referred to as the costosternal joint or costosternal junction (thus the name costo-chondritis which).

 An inflammation that…

-Can usually be treated with over-the-counter medications and in some cases nonsteroidal anti-inflammatory drugs.
+Can usually be treated with over-the-counter medications and in some cases, nonsteroidal anti-inflammatory drugs.
 But, where we can run into trouble is when we begin looking at what might be causing you to suffer from this inflammation.
-Because while it’s true that Costochondritis can be cause by a physical injury or a muscle strain, it can also be caused by:
+Because while it’s true that Costochondritis can be caused by a physical injury or a muscle strain, it can also be caused by:

 - Certain viruses or respiratory conditions such as tuberculosis and syphilis,